adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ## Q.12: What is auto-configuration in Spring Boot?
  Auto-configuration in Spring Boot is a feature that automatically configures common Spring components based on the presence of certain artifacts on your classpath or by analyzing your application's metadata such as annotations and properties.
 This helps simplify the configuration process, reducing the need for explicit bean definitions and XML configurations.

-Here are some key aspects of auto-configuration in Spring Boot:

-1. Starter POMs: Spring Boot provides various starter POMs (dependency management files) that define a set of essential libraries and dependencies required for specific functionality, such as Web, JPA, Security, or Reactive programming models.
-These starters also contain auto-configuration classes that configure related components based on the starters included in your project.

-2. Auto-configuration Classes: These classes extend the standard Spring `Configuration` class and contain methods annotated with `@Bean`, which define beans to be registered within the application context.
-When these auto-configuration classes are loaded, they automatically configure the specified components based on the available dependencies and configuration properties.

-3. Conditional and Refactored Configuration: Auto-configuration also includes conditional logic that allows for flexibility when configuring your application.
-For example, certain beans may only be registered under specific conditions or configurations.
-Additionally, Spring Boot refactors many common configurations to avoid duplicating code across different projects.

 Auto-configuration in Spring Boot makes it easier and faster to set up a basic working environment, enabling you to focus more on your application's business logic rather than the configuration details.
 However, you can still provide your own custom configurations if needed or overwrite auto-configured components by defining your own bean definitions or properties.

 ## Q.13: What are Spring Boot starters?